remcostoeten/Beautiful-interactive-file-tree/props.md

 ### Key Integration Points

-**Tree → Folder/File**: Tree provides context via `TreeContext`, Folder/File consume it for state management.
+**Tree → Folder/File**: Tree provides context via TreeContext, Folder/File consume it for state management.

 **FileTree → Tree**: FileTree builds the tree structure from flat file paths and passes it to Tree.